 Sure: There’s a plethora of groups, organizations, podcasts and radio shows and showcases that support women in Hip-Hop.
 We seen collaborations and mixtapes featuring female rappers.
 But what about an entire original album crafted, produced, written, performed, arranged, mixed and mastered by women?
 Why haven’t we seen this yet?

 This is where this album Synergy comes in.
 The purpose of this album is to showcase the talented women in the Hip-Hop scene in Chicago, embodying womanhood, sisterhood and self sufficiency.
 While this album will feature some of the hottest emcees in Chicago, this project will especially highlight women who produce and engineer, who are filmmakers, photographers, graphic designers and another professions that we find to be male dominated.
 The album will experience the voices of Chicago Hip-Hop veterans & how they navigated through the city as a woman in Hip Hop.

 In 2017, founder Jovan Landry received The Incubate Grant from WeWork Creator Awards that will be used to compensate all of the women involved on this project, studio time, merchandise, video and photo shoots, host a release party, and eventually going on a mini-tour throughout The Midwest featuring women in Hip Hop in those cities.
 The album is set to release in August 2018.

-- Featuring artists: Jovan Landry, Tee Spirit, Sauda Muse, Paige Flowers, Sunde, Glitter Moneyyy, Tweak'G, JuJu MinXXX
+- Featuring artists: Jovan Landry, Tee Spirit, Sauda Muse, Jade The Ivy Sunde, Glitter Moneyyy, Tweak'G, JuJu MinXXX

 - Featuring Producers: Jovan Landry, Schenay Mosley, K.Flow, Qisum.